ROOT CANAL THERAPY

--Tooth pain upon chewing or application of pressure
+Tooth pain upon chewing or application of pressure

--Prolonged sensitivity to hot or cold
+Prolonged sensitivity to hot or cold

--Discoloration of tooth
+Discoloration of a tooth

--Swelling and tenderness in nearby gums, lymph nodes
+Swelling and tenderness in nearby gums, lymph nodes

 Persistent or recurring pimples on the gums

 However, it is important to know that sometimes there are no symptoms, yet a tooth can still be infected or damaged.
-An infected tooth must be treated as soon as possible, since infection in a single tooth can spread to other teeth, the surrounding gums and even into the bone, face, neck or head, causing further serious health complications.
+An infected tooth must be treated as soon as possible since infection in a single tooth can spread to other teeth, the surrounding gums, and even into the bone, face, neck, or head, causing further serious health complications.

 Our Dentists will first examine the patient’s x-rays to see the shape of the root canals and determine if there are any signs of infection in the surrounding area.
 Then, he will administer a local anesthetic to numb the area to ensure that the patient feels relaxed and comfortable throughout the entire procedure.
-Using specialized instruments, Dr. Kim makes an opening in the crown of the tooth and carefully cleans and disinfects the dental pulp from the pulp chambers and root canals, and shapes the space for filling.
+Using specialized instruments, Dr. John Lee, DDS makes an opening in the crown of the tooth and carefully cleans and disinfects the dental pulp from the pulp chambers and root canals, and shapes the space for filling.
 After space is thoroughly cleaned and shaped, a biocompatible filler material (usually a rubber-like material called gutta-percha) is placed inside the tooth to seal and protect it.
-Often, a dental restoration such as a crown will also be placed in order to strengthen and fully restore the tooth’s function.
+Often, a dental restoration such as a crown will also be placed to strengthen and fully restore the tooth’s function.